levand/fx-hello-world/README.md

 # Setting Up Feature Expressions

-Feature expressions are an new feature of Clojure targeted for release in the not-too distant future.
+Feature expressions are a new feature of Clojure targeted for release in the not-too distant future.
 Read all about them here: http://dev.clojure.org/display/design/Feature+Expressions

 Impatient fellow that I am, I really wanted to start trying them out, but the patches haven't been applied to the official repositories yet.